yashshingade28/.dotfiles/README.md

 </details>

 ## Customization
 Feel free to modify these dotfiles to suit your own preferences and workflows.
-Also let me know if i can improve any of my configs or any part of my workflow.
+Also let me know if i can improve any of my configs or any part of my workflow or if you want a suggest a way to implement any of my todos :)